If you think you've been exposed to ricin, get into fresh air and call 911 or your local emergency number right away.

 Signs and symptoms of ricin poisoning depend on whether a person inhales or ingests ricin.
 Inhaled ricin causes fever, chest tightness, cough and severe respiratory problems, including fluid buildup in the lungs (pulmonary edema).
 Ingested ricin causes intestinal bleeding and organ damage.
 The poison can kill within three days of exposure.
 Even a small amount of ricin may be fatal.

 No widely available, reliable test exists to confirm exposure to ricin.
 There's no vaccine or antidote for ricin poisoning.
 Treatment is primarily supportive care.

-- Rinse any skin exposed to ricin with large amounts of soap and water, and if your eyes have been exposed, rinse with lots of water for 10 to 15 minutes.
+- Use soap and water to rinse skin exposed to ricin.
+If your eyes have been exposed, rinse them with lots of water for 10 to 15 minutes.

-- Dispose of any exposed clothing by sealing it in a plastic bag, then enclosing that bag in another sealed plastic bag.
+- Dispose of any exposed clothing by sealing it in a plastic bag.
+Then enclose that bag in another plastic bag and seal it too.
 Take care to protect yourself from exposure by using rubber gloves, tongs or other such objects.